Closed

 mypy[report]

 might be supported by some, but not all, versions?
-(I've had cases where an extra sticks around, empty, until a major version bump, because you want to maintain compatibility for install commands.)mypy[coverage]
+(I've had cases where an extra sticks around, empty, until a major version bump, because you want to maintain compatibility for install commands.) - Is a move off of XML and XSLT imminent? (rendering this obsolete?)

 ?mypy[xml]